imodeljs/frontend-sample-showcase/src/frontend-samples/changed-elements-sample/README.md

 While the API allows the comparison of any two Named Versions, this sample allows only comparisons against the latest version of the iModel.

-NOTE: There are prerequisites to use the Version Compare APIs.
+NOTE: There are prerequisites to use the Changed Elements APIs.
 The user requires a particular role in the project, the client scope must include 'changedelements:read' and 'iModels:read', and Element Change tacking must be enabled on the iModel.
 Please see the [API documentation site](https://developer.bentley.com/api-groups/project-delivery/apis/changed-elements/operations/get-comparison/) for more details on the prerequisites and usage.